 Each Risk Owner is responsible for designing and implementing an adequate and efficient internal control environment to manage their respective risks.
 The control environment consists of processes, policies, guidelines, standards of practice/procedures, collectively referred to as 'key controls' deployed by the Risk Owner to manage risk.
 The effectiveness of key controls is evaluated on a quarterly basis by first line control owners, and reviewed by the Risk Function.
 Internal Audit provide overall assurance over the effectiveness of key controls.
 All key controls are documented and signed-off quarterly within AXIS' Riskonnect platform which facilitates control self-assessment and enforces individual ownership and accountability for key controls.
+The Risk function facilitates training for control owners, including an online e-learning module, on their role and responsibilities as a control owner.

-B.3.2 Own Risk and Solvency Assessment
+B.3.2 Own Risk and Solvency Assessment ("ORSA")

-The Company currently sets its capital requirements based on the Solvency II Standard Formula SCR calculation, and ensures the ongoing appropriateness of this approach through a comparison with the outcome of its ORSA.
 The ORSA is the overarching framework of processes employed by Management to establish a comprehensive assessment of the Company's solvency position based on its current, prospective and stressed risk profile and associated capital requirements.